reactpatterns/reactpatterns/pages/stateless-function.md

 # Stateless Function (Presentational Component)

+## What is Stateless Function?

 * Stateless function is a way to define React components as a function.
 Rather than as a class or via `React.createClass`.
 * Stateless function does not hold state; just props.

+## For examples

-Without Stateless function, write a presentational component that is just renders props, and doesn't has state:
+Without stateless function, write a presentational component that is just renders props, and doesn't has state.

 ```js
 const UserPassword = React.createClass({